 Connecticut has a wealthy, mature and diverse economy anchored by a large finance sector and important manufacturing and education and health sectors.
-The impact of the Great Recession on Connecticut was severe and the economic and revenue recovery has been very slow compared to previous economic cycles.
-Over 2012-2016, employment in the state rose at roughly half of the pace enjoyed by the nation, and current employment remains below the pre-recession peak.
-The state forecast is for fairly weak employment growth over the next several years.
+The impact of the Great Recession on Connecticut was severe and economic and revenue recovery has been very slow compared to previous economic cycles.
+The state forecasts fairly weak employment growth over the next several years.
 The state is the wealthiest in the U.S. as measured by per capita personal income, although aggregate personal income gains have trailed the nation and key finance and manufacturing sectors are experiencing only modest growth after the retrenchment of recent years.